goitom50/ML/README.md

-# Anomaly Detection on MVTec Dataset
+# Anomaly Detection on MVTec Dataset Using Supervised & Unsupervised Techniques

 This repository contains code for anomaly detection on the MVTec dataset using both supervised and unsupervised machine learning approaches.